kubedb/docs/docs/concepts/database-proxy/proxysql.md

 ### .spec.configSource

 `.spec.configSource` is an optional field that allows users to provide custom configuration for ProxySQL.
 This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
-So you can use any kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc.
+So you can use any kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc. To learn more about how to use a custom configuration file see [here](/docs/guides/proxysql/configuration/using-custom-config.md).

 ### .spec.podTemplate